Last Updated: September 13, 2022

 Students who receive RFEs should make appointments with ISS Advisors and bring their notices with them.
 ISS advisors will review them and help prepare appropriate responses.

-USCIS generally does not deny OPT applications if students meet all eligibility criteria and their applications are received prior to the deadlines.
-If applications are rejected/denied, however, students should contact their ISS advisors to discuss options, which may include reapplying for OPT.
+If applications are rejected/denied, however, students should contact their ISS advisors to discuss options, which may include reapplying for OPT, if possible.

 While on OPT

-Work can be paid or unpaid under OPT regulations.
+Work can be paid or unpaid for pre- or post-completion OPT.

-There’s a 60 day grace period to stay in the U.S. following the end date of OPT.
+Students have a 6-day grace period to stay in the U.S. following the end date of post-completion OPT or STEM OPT.

-A copy of the approval notice of the new immigration status should be sent to ISS via UH FileDrop to: email@example.com so that the F-1 immigration record can be closed appropriately
+A copy of the approval notice of the new immigration status should be sent to ISS via UH FileDrop to: firstname.lastname@example.org so that the F-1 immigration record can be updated or closed appropriately.

 Students doing Post-completion OPT or STEM OPT are not required to have medical insurance (although medical insurance is highly recommended).